Cisco-Kosha/qualtrics/README.md

 ## Authentication

-To authenticate when provisioning the Kosha Jira connector, you need your:
+To authenticate when provisioning the Kosha Qualtrics connector, you need your:

 * Qualtrics API Key
 * Qualtrics Server URL